Clinical Psychology Program

 About the program

 Auburn's scientist-practitioner program in clinical psychology first received accreditation status from the American Psychological Association (APA) in 1981.
-Our next accreditation site visit will be held in 2019.
+Our accreditation visit was held in 2019; results have been delayed due to COVID-19 and are still pending.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation:

 Students in our doctoral clinical program receive didactic and experiential training in scientific research, clinical practice (clinical assessment and intervention), and teaching.
 All students complete a core set of broad and general as well as clinical coursework and have opportuntieis to work with a broad range of clients.
 The theoretical orientations of the clinical faculty range across a variety of perspectives with an emphasis on cognitive-behavioral views.
 For this reason, the program exposes students to a range of supervision experiences so that the students will be prepared to choose a theoretical orientation that will be most useful in their future careers.